neilmcgu/neilmcgu/README.md

 <h1 align="center">Hi 👋, I'm Neil McGuire</h1>
 <h3 align="center">Experienced JavaScript Software Developer with a Strong Background in Web Development for Small to Medium Enterprises</h3>

+I am Neil McGuire, a highly skilled software engineer with over 5 years of experience in software implementation and freelance web development.
+My background includes developing and implementing web-based solutions for a variety of clients, ranging from small startups to large corporations.

+I am highly proficient in the programming language JavaScript and well-versed in concepts such as Object Oriented Programming.
+I have a solid understanding of web development best practices and experience in building responsive and user-friendly websites.

+I am a highly organized and detail-oriented individual with excellent problem-solving and communication skills.
+I am able to work well under pressure and comfortable working in fast-paced environments.

+I am now looking to take my skills to the next level by working for larger enterprises.
+I am excited to work with a team of highly skilled professionals and to contribute to the development of cutting-edge software solutions.

 - 🌱 I’m currently learning **React & Node**

 - 👨‍💻 All of my projects are available at [neilmcguire.info](neilmcguire.info)